-My friend John Hackmeyer (otherwise known as Hack) and I met about ten years ago on a flight from Washington, DC to Dublin, Ireland.
+My friend John Hackmeyer (otherwise known as Hack) and I met about thirteen years ago on a flight from Washington, DC to Dublin, Ireland.
 He was a six-foot-something giant with no legroom, and I was the four-foot-nothing girl in the aisle seat.
 We both had careers in training, and got on like a house on fire.
 He introduced me to sushi (I’m forever grateful, but I still won’t eat eel), and we’ve been great friends and occasional work colleagues ever since.

-I hadn’t seen him since he and his family joined me on holiday in Florida a couple of years ago, so I decided to make the journey south from Scotland to catch up.
+I hadn’t seen him since he and his family joined me on holiday in Florida a few years ago, so I decided to make the journey south from Scotland to catch up.
 He was leading a workshop in Windsor, and we planned to meet up for dinner on his first night back in the UK.
 He left the choice of venue to me.

 Several years ago, I used to live in a bucolic, picture-postcard little village on the River Thames called Cookham.
 It’s about an hour west of London, and just an American-sized stone’s throw from Windsor.
 (The locals probably think it’s miles away.)
 Cookham is famous for its many eateries lining its tiny high street, especially two warring Indian restaurants which sit over the road from each other.

 I navigated the mad, twisty streets of Windsor to eventually find his hotel, and we set off for Cookham.
 I only got lost twice on the way there.
 With a SatNav.